 Continual efforts will be made using positive reinforcement teaching strategies to ensure face masks are worn properly.
 If a concern about wearing masks arises, notify the assigned School Nurse and/or Health Services or assigned supervisor immediately for additional support.
 Each unique situation will be assessed and support strategies will be employed for the well-being and safety of all.
-In the event that a student who is not exempt from wearing a face mask continually refuses to wear one, the CDPH requires schools to provide independent study for these individuals.

 3. COVID-19 Testing

 Used in combination with other mitigation strategies, COVID-19 testing is a valuable tool to support safer in-person instruction.
 Testing may allow for early identification of cases and reduced transmission.
 Testing is provided for free on a voluntary basis to all staff, students, their families and other community partners or volunteers.
 Parent/guardian notification and consent for minors is obtained via registration on the testing software platform.